blair3003/beacon/README.md

 ### Introduction

-This project, titled An Events Management System for a Training Course Provider, explores the problem of an ineffective workflow in a real-world system and how the development of a software system can help solve that problem.
+This project, titled _An Events Management System for a Training Course Provider_, explores the problem of an ineffective workflow in a real-world system and how the development of a software system can help solve that problem.
 The project uses a problem statement and supplementary domain descriptions and rules to provide context to the problem and establish a foundation for modelling the problem domain.

 The domain is then refined through a process of requirements elicitation where interviews with project stakeholders take place.
 The output of this process is analysed to produce a logical model that describes the entities and their relationships within the domain and the processes and rules that govern functionality and constraints.